; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 Status

-Continuation of outreach services is uncertain.
-The Office of Homelessness is commissioning the HEART outreach services, which is due to commence in October 202515.
+Currently, continuation of outreach services is uncertain.
+Uniting WA is contracted to deliver HEART in the City until 30 September 2025 and the Office of Homelessness is to commission the HEART services commencing from October 202513.
 However, the delivering agent and length of service is unknown.
-The HEART services in the City are regularly at capacity demonstrating that the current level of funded resources is not aligned to demand, creating risk for vulnerable community members due to delays in accessing support services.
-The WEAT is addressing some of the service gap, but WEAT is not a long-term solution because it depends on philanthropic funding.
+The HEART services in the City are regularly at capacity demonstrating that the current level of funded resources is not aligned to demand, creating risk for vulnerable community members due to delays in accessing support.
+The WEAT is addressing some of the service gap, but is not a long-term solution as it depends on philanthropic funding which ends in July 2026.

 Subscribe to project updates